lianghan-bgi/Reads-Distribution-Pattern/README.md

 As we preformed 10-fold across validation in the paper, we separated the data files into 10 sample-equal parts

-[Note] To get the same results with the paper, we recommend you to skip the step and use the provided files .part instead, as this step involves random factors which would change the results.
+[Note] To get the same results with the paper, we recommend you to skip the step and use the provided *.part* files instead, as this step involves random factors which would change the results.

 could be skipped ---begin